hashicorp/terraform-provider-azurerm/website/docs/r/private_dns_resolver_forwarding_rule.html.markdown

 * `name` - (Required) Specifies the name which should be used for this Private DNS Resolver Forwarding Rule.
 Changing this forces a new Private DNS Resolver Forwarding Rule to be created.

-* `private_dns_resolver_dns_forwarding_ruleset_id` - (Required) Specifies the ID of the Private DNS Resolver Forwarding Ruleset.
+* `dns_forwarding_ruleset_id` - (Required) Specifies the ID of the Private DNS Resolver Forwarding Ruleset.
 Changing this forces a new Private DNS Resolver Forwarding Rule to be created.

 * `domain_name` - (Required) Specifies the domain name for the Private DNS Resolver Forwarding Rule.